 If you want to become a minimalist, simplify your life, or just remove some of the excess, join the scavenger hunt for aspiring minimalists.
-Even if you don’t want to be a minimalist or call yourself a minimalist, this is a great way to declutter, have a little fun and win cool prizes that will inspire your simplicity journey.
+Even if you don’t want to be a minimalist or call yourself a minimalist, this is a great way to declutter, have a little fun and inspire your simplicity journey.

 While I believe that it’s not your job to convince your friends to simplify, or get your family on board, this is one way to get everyone involved in a really fun way. (plus there are prizes)

 Before we get to the scavenger hunt items, here are a few ways to play the game:

 - Do it with a group of friends or family, locally or virtually.
 Find a two-hour block of time when everyone can play and compete to see who can collect the items fastest, or give each item a certain number of points and then tally up the points at the end of a time frame that works for you.